JPry/choir-guides/_feasts/the-nativity-of-our-lord-god-and-savior-jesus-christ.md

 # Orthros
 god_is_the_lord: 4
-apolytikion:
-    - Apolytikion of the Nativity of Christ - Tone 4
+festal_apolytikion: Apolytikion of the Nativity of Christ - Tone 4
-    - Glory/Apolytikion of the Nativity of Christ - Tone 4
-    - Both Now/Apolytikion of the Nativity of Christ - Tone 4

 kathismata: Nativity of Christ - Tone 4
 evlogetaria: Polyeleos, Psalm 134 & 135